 Cleveland Heights is a medium-sized city located in the state of Ohio.
-With a population of 44,962 people and 20 constituent neighborhoods, Cleveland Heights is the 23rd largest community in Ohio.
-Cleveland Heights has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 44,633 people and 20 constituent neighborhoods, Cleveland Heights is the 23rd largest community in Ohio.
+Cleveland Heights has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Cleveland Heights is a decidedly white-collar city, with fully 89.69% of the workforce employed in white-collar jobs, well above the national average.
+Cleveland Heights is a decidedly white-collar city, with fully 90.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cleveland Heights is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cleveland Heights who work in teaching (12.92%), healthcare (11.76%), and office and administrative support (11.25%).
+There are especially a lot of people living in Cleveland Heights who work in teaching (12.03%), office and administrative support (11.79%), and healthcare (11.60%).

 Of important note, Cleveland Heights is also a city of artists.
 Cleveland Heights has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cleveland Heights’s character.